jdx/mise/docs/cli/use.md

 ### `-p --path <PATH>`

-Specify a path to a config file or directory If a directory is specified, it will look for .mise.toml (default) or .tool-versions
+Specify a path to a config file or directory If a directory is specified, it will look for mise.toml (default) or .tool-versions

 ### `--pin`